 WiFi is the most important wireless technology we have.
 Indeed, it currently carries 68% of mobile Internet traffic; by 2022, that will increase to 76%.
 WiFi has contributed billions to the US economy and promises to change entire industries transforming the way we attend sporting event and concerts, airports, shopping centers, theme parks, public transportation, […]

 Whether it’s a new commercial deployment or a new use-case, there is no single week where 5G doesn’t make news headlines.
 The momentum of this groundbreaking technology is building as well as the expectations among consumers and the industry.
 As a result, mobile service providers will have to build their services accordingly.

 The world’s wireless systems are getting huge upgrades this year and next: 5G cellular is beginning its rollout, with the promise of much faster speeds; and WiFi is getting a big upgrade too, with the release of WiFi 6 devices that will give us not just better speed, but better battery life and reliability.

+It is an exciting time in wireless networking.
+The two most-used wireless technologies in the world are getting an upgrade, and the changes could affect nearly every technology-using human on Earth.
 Wi-Fi, or local wireless, is undergoing a major advance, to Wi-Fi 6.
 Cellular, or mobile networking, is getting upgraded to 5G.
 These improvements will open new opportunities for businesses and new capabilities […]